TheMonk2121/ai-dev-tasks/104_dspy-development-context.md

 ### **Integration & Extensibility**
 1. How well does the system integrate with the broader AI Dev Tasks workflow?
-2. What opportunities exist for integrating with Yi-Coder and other models?
+2. What opportunities exist for integrating with external models and other AI systems?
 3. How extensible is the current DSPy module architecture?
 4. What new DSPy patterns could be implemented?